YooDrop/wekeo-hackathon/Overview.md

   Salinity variations highlight disruptions in freshwater input and thermohaline circulation.

 - **Evaluating Productivity:**
   Chlorophyll levels indicate carbon sequestration potential and nutrient cycling efficiency.

-This structured approach ensures effective monitoring and management of ocean health, leveraging these interdependent variables.
+### **Interpretation Relevant to our product**

+Visualizing ocean health variables such as sea water temperature, salinity, chlorophyll concentration, and pressure on a 3D map along a droplet's path on a global scale provides a powerful tool for understanding marine ecosystem dynamics.
+This approach allows us to trace the journey of a water droplet, revealing how physical and biological parameters evolve and interact across regions.
+By displaying this data spatially, we can identify critical zones where anomalies—such as warming waters, salinity deviations, or chlorophyll spikes—indicate potential ecosystem stress or productivity shifts.
+Such insights are vital for monitoring the ocean's role in regulating climate, supporting marine biodiversity, and sustaining global fisheries.
+Furthermore, a droplet-path visualization connects global patterns, such as thermohaline circulation or nutrient cycling, to localized impacts, enabling informed decisions for conservation and climate adaptation strategies.